 7 Fair Lending Tips Every CEO & Board Member Needs to Know

 Here are 7 Fair Lending tips every CEO, President and Senior Board Member should know in order to reduce risk and improve compliance.
-Plus, get a free eBrief that summarizes these tips.

 In the past, leaders of financial institutions may not have paid much attention to compliance unless necessary.
 This perception is changing, as the senior managers and executives become more involved in compliance and take a more prominent role in compliance risk management.